Activities and Things to Do

 You can rent kayaks and canoes through:

 Mt.
 Hood Adventure (503-715-2175), located at Ski Bowl.
 (Delivery and pick up to local lakes including Trillium, Frog, Clear and Timothy lakes are available.
 Call to make arrangements at 503-715-2175.)

 You can rent boats, kayaks, and canoes at Lost Lake Resort.

-We have Saturday scavenger hunt, coloring contests, movie night, bingo night, and ice cream Sunday night.
+We have a Saturday scavenger hunt, coloring contests, movie night, bingo night, and ice cream Sunday night.
 There is a playground on property and also a basketball hoop.
 There is a great park nearby, as well as other seasonal activities.

 There are three major rivers in the state of Oregon that are ideal for whitewater rafting – all within an hour’s drive of Whispering Woods Resort:

 Clackamas River – a moderate whitewater river, 30 miles southeast of Portland.

 Deschutes River – the most popular whitewater rafting destination located in the high desert is an hour’s drive from Whispering Woods Resort taking US-26 east to OR-216 to Maupin.